RishiMaddi1/RL-CACHE-Accelerating-PostgresSQL-Queries-with-Reinforcement-Learning/README.md

 - **Database Connection**: Update the database connection details in `redis_rl_cache_simulation.py` if necessary.
 - **Simulation Parameters**: You can adjust the simulation parameters in `redis_rl_cache_simulation.py` to test different scenarios.

-## License

-Copyright © 2025
-All rights reserved.
-Maddi Rishi Dhaneswar

-This software and its associated documentation are proprietary and confidential.
-Unauthorized use, reproduction, distribution, or modification of any part of this codebase is strictly prohibited without explicit written permission from the owner (Maddi Rishi Dhaneswar).

-This repository is shared for academic evaluation and publication purposes only.

-If you wish to collaborate, request access, or seek clarification, please contact:
-maddi.rishi2468@gmail.com

-No license is granted by implication, estoppel, or otherwise.